Don't Tread On My Steak - Beef, Ribs, Chicken

 Boston Spice created this blend, especially for those BBQ blues.
 When you're having company and pressed for time to put great food on the table, reach for “Don’t Tread On My Steak.”
 Unlike the Don't Tread On Me rattlesnake on the Gadsden colonial flag of 1775, this one has a gentle bite.
 This spice blends the bold flavors of dark brown sugar, mustard, garlic powder, onion powder, and cumin.

 Fight against bland BBQ's by using Boston Spice's “Don’t Tread On My Steak" and carry your food to victory.
+Great on steaks, ribs, and chicken

 The striped jack "Don't Tread On Me" flag was flown on the first ships of the Continental Navy in 1775.
 The rattlesnake was a symbol of resistance to the British in Colonial America.
-It is believed that the phase "Don't Tread On Me" was first used during the American Revolution.
+It is believed that the phrase "Don't Tread On Me" was first used during the American Revolution.

 In the fall of 1775, the British were occupying Boston and the young Continental Army was holed up in Cambridge, woefully short on arms and ammunition.
 At the Battle of Bunker Hill, Washington's troops had been so low on gunpowder that they were ordered "not to fire until you see the whites of their eyes."